Data protection

 aa) Joint controllership with LinkedIn

-The data are processed within the framework of a visit to or interaction of persons with a LinkedIn profile, but only to the extent that the purpose is use for “page insights”.
-More information about this is provided by LinkedIn at this link.
-The information available for the data subjects on data for “page insights” specify how and when “insights data” are collected and used to create “page insights”:
+The issue here is the processing of data in the context of a visit to, or interaction of individuals with, a LinkedIn profile, but only to the extent that the purpose is to use the data for “page insights”.
+LinkedIn provides more detailed information on this at this link.
+The information available to data subjects on data for “page insights” explains how and when “insights data” are collected and used to create “page insights”:

-• the right to information (Art.
+• Right of access (Art.
 15 GDPR),

-• the right to erasure (Art.
+• Right to erasure (Art.
 17 GDPR),

-• the right to object (Art.
+• Right to object (Art.
 21 GDPR).

 bb) Controllership of reuschlaw

-• user interactions (postings, likes, etc.);
+• User interactions (postings, likes, etc.);

-• statistical surveys on target group advertising;
+• Statistical surveys on target group advertising;

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

 Legitimate interests in data processing

-Transfers to a third country
+Transfer to a third country

 Duration of data storage